CSOC-23/CSOC-23-Week3-Flutter/README.md

-# CSOC-WEEK-3-Android-Flutter
+# CSOC-WEEK-3-Flutter

 ## Assignment
-This week, you'll be building todo application either by using Native Android or Flutter.
+This week, you'll be building todo application either by using Flutter.

 Having knowledge of the previous week is necessary since you would have gone through the basics of respective tracks.

 Enable your TODO maker App to store and retrieve data to/from provided REST APIs.
 This means you will have the ability to have the same data on different devices on which your app is installed.
-We have created a backend server containing the API endpoints required for this application to function completely -  [https://todo-app-csoc.herokuapp.com/](https://todo-app-csoc.herokuapp.com/)
+We have created a backend server containing the API endpoints required for this application to function completely -  [https://todo-api-s7vj.onrender.com/](https://todo-api-s7vj.onrender.com/)

-*The complete description of the API is mentioned at the end of this readme.*
+*The complete description of the API can be found in ```API_Documentation.md```.*

 ## Tasks
 As mentioned above you task is to build todo application and connect it to the APIs.